Song for Juli

 Song for Juli is the fourth solo album by singer-songwriter and former Youngblood Jesse Colin Young.
 The album had a higher chart placing than any of the Youngbloods albums, and stayed on the charts longer than any other album he ever made.

-Several of the songs include allusions to Young's ridgetop home in Inverness, California on Drake View Drive.
+Several of the songs include allusions to Young's ridgetop home in Inverness, California.
 The house burned down in the 1995 Mount Vision Fire.